 The political organization of a state is one of the more divisive issues among political parties, analysts and researchers.
 Decentralization refers to the process of transfer of authority and responsibility from from a central government to regional and local governments, as well as to other governmental agencies and organizations.
 The debate centralization vs decentralization is not exclusive to politics, business and other organizations face the same dilemma.

 Many countries, such as the UK or Spain, are currently debating decentralization and devolution of powers to regional and local governments.
+Regions such as Basque Country, Catalonia and Andalusia enjoy far reaching autonomy.
 The US and Canada are a notorious cases in which much of the decision-making is decentralized to local and state authorities.
 However, there are many attempts to centralize decision-making, as in the case of the European Union and France, which has reduced the number of regions.
 Some successful countries opt for a centralized model, such as Norway and Denmark, and others for a decentralized one, such as Switzerland and Germany.
 Political, administrative, and fiscal decentralization continues to be core to the discussions about governance.
 In order to help you make up your mind, take a look at some advantages of each.

 Advantages of centralization